Editor choice

 How This Guide Was Made

 James Calloway has been collecting vinyl for 22 years and spent six years at an independent record store in Chicago advising customers on turntable setups at every budget.
-Reviewed decks were personally tested.
-Unreviewed decks (AT-LP60X, Sony PS-LX3BT, Pro-Ject Debut EVO 2, Technics SL-40CBT-K, Pioneer PLX-1000) are scored from expert consensus including What Hi-Fi, TechRadar, CNET, and Stereophile, noted as such in each section.
-All prices, ASINs, and review counts verified on Amazon May 2026.
+Decks reviewed hands-on include the AT-LP60X, AT-LP120XUSB, U-Turn Orbit Plus, Fluance RT85, and Pro-Ject Debut Carbon EVO.
+The Sony PS-LX3BT, Pro-Ject EVO 2, Technics SL-40CBT-K, and Pioneer PLX-1000 are scored from expert consensus including What Hi-Fi, TechRadar, CNET, and Stereophile, and noted as such in each section.
+All prices, ASINs, and review counts verified on Amazon June 2026.

 James Calloway